Herb

 Plant in well-drained soil in full sun.
 Water deeply but let dry between waterings.
 Prune lightly after flowering to prevent legginess.
 Replace every 4–5 years when plants get too woody.

-See sage in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring sage alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring sage alongside companion plants.

 Frequently Asked Questions